d3x0r/sack.vfs/apps/text/README.md

 | tag | bool | this segment is bounded by tag indicators `<>` befoere the  tabs and spaces and after the text segment, and after the indirect. |
 | color | { foreground:, background,  blink, ...} | specify color attributes for this segment.

+## VarText

+Variable text utility, used to append strings into a buffer, which then is sliced into Text segments retrieving the data.

+## TextFlags

+A class object that describes extra formatting information for a segment; may include color, or other text styling, positioning, and even extended format commands like 'clear screen'.

+## Changelog

+- 1.2.125
+   - Added a bunch of static methods; added more getters on the text segment, and hide internal data members.